triton-IT/triton-pdf-core/README.md

 ### Why another PDF API ?
 There is already great "low level" PDF APIs in java, but all are difficult to use and provides more a "wrapper" for PDF format than a real API.
-In other terms, lot of them exposes all the complexity of raw PDF format. simplypdf-core is created to be still a low-level API but is intended to be simpler to use by creating a more abstract API.
+In other terms, lot of them exposes all the complexity of raw PDF format. simplypdf-core is created to be still a low-level API but is intended to be simpler to use by creating a more abstracted API.

 Some other API have a "high level" design but simplypdf-core is not intended to compete with them.